cezine/ElectricityDemand/README.md

 The graph above is showing a building’s electricity consumption in Manhattan on average.
 Except for 2010, which seems rather higher than the other years, and 2011 and 2018 with incomplete and missing data, the Median electricity usage in a year ranges from around 30,000 to 37,000 kilowatt-hours.

-In order to obatin the missing data, I have reached out to New York City Housing Authority who provides the data.
+In order to obtain the missing data, I have reached out to New York City Housing Authority who provides the data.
 Until I hear from them, I have made 4 datasets: 2 versions of train set, 1 validation set and 1 test set.
 The first version of the train set is the seamless data from 2012 to 2017 (6 years).
 Within this seamless data, I used the first 5 years as the second version of the train set and the next 1 year as a validation set.
 I also kept data from 2019 as a test set.
 The reason I seperate the dataset in this way is to compare the results and see if seamlessness and more training data have any effect on model performance.

 ![3](./Images/split.png)